Linuxander/linuxander/README.md

 ### Platform Engineer

 Building systems is super fun.
-It’s like solving great big puzzles.
-The deeper you get involved in the architecture, the more complicated things naturally are.
-As a Platform Engineer, being able to make these complex technologies simpler via automation reminds me of why this industry excites me.
+The deeper you get involved in the architecture, the more complicated things naturally get.
+As a Platform Engineer, being able to simplify these complex operations via automation reminds me of why I enjoy contribuiting to this industry.

 ---